gominsz/gominsz/README.md

-* Full Stack Development - Student at ESTACIO 📖
+* ADS - Student at ESTACIO 📖
 * Front end developer
 * No coffee, no way